GTM Welcomes Families of Apex Social Group!

 Minimum Wage: In Massachusetts, the current minimum wage is $15/hour.

 Workers’ Compensation: In Massachusetts, household employers are required to have workers’ compensation insurance.
-Please contact GTM for a price quote.
+Get a quote on workers' compensation from GTM.

-Domestic Workers’ Bill of Rights: Massachusetts has special laws that pertain to the employment of domestic workers.
-Please review them here.
+Domestic Workers’ Bill of Rights: Massachusetts has special laws governing the employment of domestic workers.
+Learn more about the state's domestic worker protections.

 Paid Leave Laws: In Massachusetts, household employers must follow the state’s Paid Family and Medical Leave program and Earned Sick Time law.